 Wikipedia is frequently used to look up information.
 Ask “Alexa, Wikipedia” followed by whatever topic.
 It reads the first paragraph/summary of the Wikipedia entry for the given topic.
 If asked about a person, it also gives basic demographic information.

-I can’t imagine living in a dorm room without my Amazon Echo Dot, which is why it appears in many of my product roundups including the ten “weird” things I packed for college, the items on my desk, and in my technology roundup.
-I can’t recommend it enough for college students or people with low vision.
+I can’t imagine living in a dorm room without my Amazon Echo Dot, which is why it appears in many of my product roundups.
+I highly recommend it enough for college students or people with low vision.
 It’s safe to say this device has greatly changed how I access information, and for that I am extremely grateful.